 You may call me an atheist, if you wish.
 It’s not very descriptive, but it is a reasonable shorthand way of describing my point of view to those who may not want to go into detail.
 I don’t deny the existence of some kind of god.
 I simply see no reason to trust ideas which are unsupported by evidence.
 I am open to the idea that there exist things that I am totally unaware of, or have no understanding of, that don’t fit within the laws of physics as we know them.
 I’m comfortable with that.
 I don’t have to know everything.

 I am a naturalist.
-It is increasingly apparent that everything can be described in scientific terms; that there are no ghosts, fairies, angels, demons, or supreme being separate from the universe but interacting with it in undetectable ways; that there is no human “soul” that survives the death of the body, and no supernatural heaven or hell.
+It is increasingly apparent that everything that exists can be described in scientific terms; that there are no ghosts, fairies, angels, demons, or supreme being separate from the universe but interacting with it in undetectable ways; that there is no human “soul” that survives the death of the body, and no supernatural heaven or hell.
 I can’t prove the nonexistence of all those things.
 I just see no evidence of them.
 Stories about ghosts, angels and gods can be inspiring.
 Mythology and poetry are part of the richness of existence.
-It is a mistake to confuse those stories with reality, one that has led to much evil in the world.
+It is a mistake to confuse those stories with reality, an error that has led to much evil in the world.

 I am comfortable with my own mortality.
 Will my “essence” or my “spirit” continue after I die?
 According to what I have experienced, no. From what I understand, my particular consciousness will end when my brain ceases to function, and the only parts of me that will continue living after that event are the bits of me that have become part of the thoughts and personalities of others.
 That is, to me, a freeing concept.
 I can live now, while I am alive, without having to give any consideration to an afterlife.
 Instead of focusing on reward or punishment in the hereafter, I can simply do what I know to be right in this life, as much as I am able.